-For many years, Vietnamese people have learnt from Chinese how to make mooncake and created new mooncake recipes.
+For many years, Vietnamese people have learned from Chinese how to make mooncakes and created new mooncake recipes.
 More and more Vietnamese brands of mooncake appeared and become more popular.

-Nowadays, in eighth month on lunar calendar, Saigon streets are full of mooncake stores with various types of mooncakes.
+Nowadays, in eighth month in the lunar calendar, Saigon streets are full of mooncake stores with various types of mooncakes.
 It’s easy to buy this cake from traditional to modern, from medium to high class mooncake.

 Mooncake booth in the pavement of Saigon